-The Director who oversees health and safety is Mark Fry.
+The Director who oversees health and safety is John Mitchell.

-3.2 Headteacher
+3.2 Headteacher/Head of Alternative Education

-The headteacher is responsible for health and safety day-to-day.
+The Headteacher/Head of Alternative Education is responsible for health and safety day-to-day.
 This involves:

-- Implementing the health and safety policy - Ensuring there is enough staff to safely supervise students - Ensuring that the school building and premises are safe and regularly inspected - Providing adequate training for school staff - Reporting to the governing board on health and safety matters - Ensuring appropriate evacuation procedures are in place and regular fire drills are held - Ensuring that in their absence, health and safety responsibilities are delegated to another member of staff - Ensuring all risk assessments are completed and reviewed - Monitoring cleaning contracts, and ensuring cleaners are appropriately trained and have access to personal protective equipment, where necessary
+- Implementing the health and safety policy - Ensuring there is enough staff to safely supervise students - Ensuring that the school building and premises are safe and regularly inspected - Providing adequate training for school staff - Reporting to the governing board/Director of Education on health and safety matters - Ensuring appropriate evacuation procedures are in place and regular fire drills are held - Ensuring that in their absence, health and safety responsibilities are delegated to another member of staff - Ensuring all risk assessments are completed and reviewed - Monitoring cleaning contracts, and ensuring cleaners are appropriately trained and have access to personal protective equipment, where necessary

-In the headteacher's absence, the Deputy/Assistant Headteacher's assume the above day-to-day health and safety responsibilities.
+In the Headteacher's absence, the Deputy/Assistant Headteacher's assume the above day-to-day health and safety responsibilities.
+In the absence of the Head of Alternative Education, the Site Lead will undertake the day-to-day health and safety responsibilities.